hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ### Color arrays {#colors}
-Arrays may also contain color information, whee colors represent a mix of the three base colors red, green, and blue.
-One color is defined as `[red-value, green-value, blue-value]` and a value of 0 means that a color tone is not present, while 255 is its maximum value.
-When all color tone values are zero, there is no color, which corresponds to *black*; when all color tones are maximum (255), the color mix corresponds to *white*.
-This way, array elements can be lists of color tones and plotting such arrays produces images.
+Arrays may also contain color information, where colors represent a mix of the three base colors red, green, and blue.
+Thus, a color is defined as `[red-value, green-value, blue-value]` and a value of 0 means that a color tone is not present, while 255 is its maximum value.
+Therefore:

+* when all color tone values are zero, there is no color, which corresponds to *black*,
+* when all color tones are maximum (255), the color mix corresponds to *white*.

+Thus, array elements can be *list*s of color tones and plotting such arrays produces images.
 The following example produces an array with 5 color-list elements, which could be plotted as a very basic image with 5 pixels (one black, red, green, blue, and white, respectively):

 ```python